 Ravensara and Ravintsara

-The oil traditionally called Ravensara, Ravensara aromatica is a member of the Lauraceae Family.
-It is a tall leafy evergreen tree 18 to 20 meters high with a reddish-grey bark indigenous to the moist forests of Madagascar.
+The oil traditionally called Ravensara is Ravensara aromatica, while Ravintsara is Cinnamomum camphora ct.
+1,8-cineole.
+Both are members of the Lauraceae Family.
+Ravensara is a tall leafy evergreen tree 18 to 20 meters high with a reddish-grey bark indigenous to the moist forests of Madagascar.

 Ravensara is an abbreviation of the Malagasy words ‘ravina’ which means leaf and ‘tsar’, which means good i.e. the tree with good leaves.
 There has been a lot of confusion over this oil and for many years Cinnamomum camphora ct.
 1,8-cineole was also sold as Ravensara.
 The chemical profiles of these two oils are quite different and it becomes apparent when looking at these that the oil commonly referred to as Ravensara, was in fact Ravintsara (Cinnamomun camphora ct.
 1,8-cineole).
 In more recent times essential oil suppliers and aromatherapy writers have started to correct this confusion and differentiate between these two quite different oils however some confusion may still exist so it is important to make sure from your supplier exactly which oil you have.